rubiin/pokego/README.md

 ```

 ## Comparision
-The start time is the mean of 5 consecutives run using `time` coreutil on my personal laptop[Acer Aspire 5]
+The start time is the mean of 5 consecutives run using `time` coreutil on my personal laptop[Acer Aspire 5] on `2024/10/06`

 | Tool                | Start Time (S)   | Size (MB)    | Language Used                 |
 |---------------------|----------------|----------------|-------------------------------|